National Socio-Environmental Synthesis Center (SESYNC)

 This thematic workshop invites scholars and professionals analyzing, evaluating, and/or synthesizing the natural, social, or actionable elements associated with watershed management and governance.
 This may include but is not limited to the biophysical elements (e.g., quality, quantity, flow, effects of climate change, etc.), the social significance (e.g., access, cost, and right to clean water, etc.), and the strategies (e.g., resource economics, governance) to significantly improve understanding or inform socio-environmental decision making or policies.

-This workshop's Distinguished Scholars are Dr. James Knighton of SESYNC; Dr. Elizabeth Koebele of the University of Nevada, Reno; and Dr. Jampel Dell'Angelo of Vrije Universiteit Amsterdam.
+This workshop's Distinguished Scholars are Dr. James Knighton of SESYNC; Dr. Elizabeth Koebele of the University of Nevada, Reno; Dr. Jampel Dell'Angelo of Vrije Universiteit Amsterdam; John Sabo, Arizona State University; Mark Lubell, University of California, Davis; and Amy Rosemond, University of Georgia.
 Learn more about them below.